Biological & Physical Science

 |Hispanic or Latino||204|

-Students from other countries are interested in Biological Science, too.
+Biological Science appeals to people across the globe.
 About 2.9% of those with this major are international students.
 The most popular countries for students from outside the country are:

 - South Korea